flutter/website/src/content/app-architecture/case-study/dependency-injection.md

 }
 ```

-Private methods prevent the view, which has access to the ViewModel, from
+Private methods prevent the view, which has access to the view model, from
 calling methods on the repository directly.

 This concludes the code walkthrough of the Compass app.
 This page only walked